-Lee Joon Gi Offered Lead Role In Korean Remake Of ‘Criminal Minds’, Reunites With ‘Moon Lovers: Scarlet Heart Ryeo’ Co-Star IU During Concert In Taiwan
+Lee Joon Gi Offered Lead Role In Korean Remake Of ‘Criminal Minds,’ Reunites With ‘Moon Lovers: Scarlet Heart Ryeo’ Co-Star IU During Concert In Taiwan

 Hallyu star Lee Joon Gi has been offered the lead role in the Korean remake of the hit American TV series Criminal Minds.
-The 34-year-old actor also had his hands full recently with various projects including an unexpected reunion with his Moon Lovers: Scarlet Heart Ryeo co-star IU during her concert in Taiwan.
+The 34-year-old actor also had his hands full recently with various projects, including an unexpected reunion with his Moon Lovers: Scarlet Heart Ryeo co-star IU during her concert in Taiwan.

 According to a report by allkpop, the Korean heartthrob is currently in talks to take the lead role in the remake of Criminal Minds.
-Lee Joon Gi, who became popularly known with his impressive performance as fourth prince Wang So in Moon Lovers: Scarlet Heart Ryeo, was said to be the top choice to be the series’ leading man.
-And it seems like the actor is taking the offer positively.
+Lee Joon Gi, who became popularly known with his impressive performance as fourth prince Wang So in Moon Lovers: Scarlet Heart Ryeo, was said to be the top choice to be the series’ leading man, and it seems like the actor is taking the offer positively.
 Lee Joon Gi’s agency, Namoo Actors, already released an official statement about the said project.

 “Lee Joon Gi has been offered a role in the Korean version of ‘Criminal Minds’.
 Currently, it’s in the process of discussion.”